When are you open?

 What things should I bring?

 For all paddling trips, we ask that you bring one cell phone for safety reasons.
-We loan one dry bag per group for the duration of your trip and additional dry bags are available to rent for $5 and for sale for $25.
+You can bring your own dry bag or rent one from RRC for $5.
 You will most likely need a dry bag, so please obtain one in advance, or plan to get one from us the day of your trip.
 Aside from your cell phone, we urge you to leave valuables and electronics locked in your car.
 We can hold your keys at our office while you are on the river.
 Please plan for the elements by bringing the following items with you for your trip.

 – Non-cotton clothing, sunscreen, sunglasses, and a hat with a brim,